nitishdayal/notes/angular2/TUTORIAL_06_ROUTING.md

   my summary (aka this file) is _even more limited_.
 The above information will most likely generate more questions than answers, but that is intentiona.
 Once again, **the router is too large to cover in a tutorial**.
-We've covered the essentials of setting up routing.
+We've covered the essentials of setting up routing; import the module, define some routes, provide a router outlet.